 Why is this work necessary now?

-This iconic facility, built in 1908, is the oldest Congressional office building.
+This iconic facility, built in 1908, is the oldest congressional office building.
 The building structure and many of the building systems have not been modernized during the building’s existence.
 A critical stage has been reached in the life of the Cannon Building – the century-old building is plagued with serious safety, health, environmental and operational issues that are rapidly worsening.
-Without action, the essential systems housed behind the walls and in mechanical rooms will continue to crumble and fail, impacting Members, staff and constituents.
-To address these urgent problems and to ensure the Cannon Building provides an effective congressional workplace into the next century, the Architect of the Capitol (AOC) plans a complete renewal of the building.
+Without action, the essential systems housed behind the walls and in mechanical rooms will continue to crumble and fail, impacting members, staff and constituents.
+To address these urgent problems and to ensure the Cannon Building provides an effective congressional workplace into the next century, the Architect of the Capitol (AOC) is undertaking a complete renewal of the building.

 What are the benefits of the project?

 Over the last several years, the building has experienced plumbing leaks, plaster ceiling failures and chunks of decorative stone dislodging from the building exterior and falling to the ground.
-The project will improve the functionality of the building for both Members and staff, making it far more efficient, comfortable and safer, while retaining the historic grandeur of building.
+The project will improve the functionality of the building for both members and staff, making it far more efficient, comfortable and safer, while retaining the historic grandeur of the building.
 The renewal project will replace or repair key building systems such as heating, cooling, lighting, plumbing, fire and life safety, accessibility and structural integrity.

 How long will it take?

 The renewal project is scheduled to take approximately 10 years, broken into five distinct phases of work.
 The duration of each phase will align with the congressional move cycles.
 The first phase, Phase 0, began in early 2015 and focused on the entire basement level.
 It was completed in December 2016.

 Phase 1 began in January 2017 and is scheduled to be complete in November 2018.
 The entire west side of the building, from the basement to the fifth floor, is closed.
 Work includes demolishing and rebuilding the fifth floor, conserving the exterior stonework and rehabilitating the individual office suites.